 The Audit and Finance Committee (the "Committee") oversees and monitors the Company's financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process, including the Company's systems of internal control.
-In fulfilling its oversight responsibilities, the Committee reviewed and discussed the audited financial statements to be included in the Annual Report on Form 10-K for the year ended September 30, 2008 with management, including a discussion of the quality and the acceptability of the Company's financial reporting practices and the internal controls over financial reporting.
+In fulfilling its oversight responsibilities, the Committee reviewed and discussed with management the audited financial statements to be included in the Annual Report on Form 10-K for the year ended September 30, 2009, including a discussion of the quality and the acceptability of the Company's financial reporting practices and the internal controls over financial reporting.

-The Committee reviewed with the independent public accountants, who are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States of America, their judgments as to the quality and the acceptability of the Company's financial reporting and such other matters as are required to be discussed with the Committee under auditing standards generally accepted in the United States of America.
-In addition, the Committee discussed with the independent public accountants their independence from management and the Company, including the impact of non-audit-related services provided to the Company and the matters in the independent public accountants' written disclosures and the letter required by Standard No. 1 of the Independence Standards Board received by the Company.
-The Committee also discussed with the independent public accountants the matters required to be discussed by Statements on Auditing Standards No. 114.
+The Committee reviewed with the independent registered public accounting firm (the "accounting firm"), which is responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States of America, its judgments as to the quality and the acceptability of the Company's financial reporting and such other matters as are required to be discussed with the Committee under auditing standards generally accepted in the United States of America.
+In addition, the Committee discussed with the accounting firm its independence from management and the Company, including the impact of any non-audit-related services provided to the Company and the matters in the accounting firm's written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board received by the Company regarding the accounting firm's communications with the Committee concerning independence.
+The Committee also discussed with the accounting firm the matters required to be discussed by the statement on Auditing Standards No. 61, as amended.

-Further, the Committee discussed with the Company's internal audit executive and independent registered public accounting firm the overall scope and plans for their respective audits.
-The Committee meets periodically with the internal audit executive and independent public accountants, with and without management present, to discuss the results of the examinations, their evaluations of the Company's internal controls (including internal controls over financial reporting), and the overall quality of the Company's financial reporting.
+Further, the Committee discussed with the Company's internal audit executive and the accounting firm the overall scope and plans for their respective audits.
+The Committee meets periodically with the internal audit executive and the accounting firm, with and without management present, to discuss the results of the examinations, their evaluations of the Company's internal controls (including internal controls over financial reporting), and the overall quality of the Company's financial reporting.

-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Annual Report on Form 10-K for the fiscal year ended September 30, 2008 for filing with the Securities and Exchange Commission.
-The Committee also evaluated and reappointed KPMG LLP as the Company's independent registered public accounting firm for fiscal 2009.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Annual Report on Form 10-K for the fiscal year ended September 30, 2009 for filing with the SEC.
+The Committee also evaluated and reappointed KPMG LLP as the Company's independent registered public accounting firm for fiscal 2010.